 Once upon a time, Cervioni's Hazelnut...

-In the 90’s, A Nuciola association sees the day.
-It groups together some local producers who care about the culture, the upgrading and the promotion of Cervione’s hazelnut.
-This last one gets in 2012 the PGI “Noisette de Cervione – Nuciola di Cervioni”, which guarantees a traditional production, without treatments or chemical fertilizers.
-Still on the initiative of the association, the village of Cervione receives every years during the last week end of August the fair “Destination Noisette », which permits to celebrate and savor this much-loved fruit.
-Finally, 2016 is a significant turning-point for the production, because of the establishment of an innovative factory cracker, directly located in Cervione.
+In the 90s, the A Nuciola association is founded.
+It gathers local producers committed to the growing, the development and the promotion of Cervione’s hazelnut.
+It got in 2012 the PGI label “Noisette de Cervione – Nuciola di Cervioni”, which guarantees a traditional production without treatments or chemical fertilizers.
+Still on the association’s initiative, the village of Cervione hosts every year during the last weekend of August the fair “Destination Noisette” to celebrate and savour this much-loved fruit.
+Finally, 2016 is a significant turning-point for the production because of the establishment of an innovative shelling machine directly located in Cervione.

 Hazelnut and its by-products.

 About L’Atelier de la Noisette: